Greg Kraft

 Greg Kraft (born April 4, 1964) is an American professional golfer who has played on the Nationwide Tour and the PGA Tour.

+Career

 Kraft was born in Detroit, Michigan.
 He graduated from the University of Tampa in 1986 and turned professional later that year.
 He played on the Nationwide Tour in 1990, 1991, and 2005; and on the PGA Tour from 1992 to 2004, and 2006 to 2010.
 He has one win on each tour.

-In 2003, he received media attention when he sued the PGA Tour alleging they failed to properly warn golfers of the possibility of contracting Coccidiomycosis (valley fever).
+In 2003, he sued the PGA Tour, alleging they failed to properly warn golfers of the possibility of contracting Coccidioidomycosis (valley fever).
 The lawsuit was eventually dismissed.

 In 2008, Kraft won the inaugural Puerto Rico Open in his 379th PGA Tour start.
 His last PGA Tour event was the 2011 Puerto Rico Open.
 Upon turning 50, Kraft joined the Champions Tour.